JayUchiha2/ESP32-Router-Process/README.md

 # The Journey
 Using windows I acquired the flash tool from Github to install on my ESP-32 device.
-I made sure to choose the ESP-32 option in the SPI download making sure thats not a discrepancy I needed to add
+I made sure to choose the ESP-32 option in the SPI download making sure thats not a discrepancy I needed to add. after that i added 3 files needed for the ESP-32 in the slots to turn into a router.
+After doing that
 ## The Problems